 Yes!
 It’s an erroneous assumption by allopathic doctors that women in menopause and postmenopause need no progesterone.
 The adrenal glands still produce progesterone.
 Women in menopause and postmenopause can benefit greatly from progesterone and mitigate symptoms such as memory loss, poor mood, cognitive decline, osteoporosis, leaky bladder, and hot flashes.

 The best practice is 25 days on and 5 days off.
-You can also try this weekly: 6 days on and 1 day off.
+You can also try it weekly: 6 days on and 1 day off.

 We recommend rotating between fatty and non-fatty areas.
 Since fat will store the progesterone and absorb it into capillary blood, progesterone applied to thinner areas will more readily be taken up into the body and metabolized.